RamanGodun/State-symmetric-blueprint-mono-repo/README.md

 ## ✨ Overview

-This monorepo demonstrates a **State-Symmetric architecture code style** — a pragmatic refinement of state-agnostic principles, that **keeps 90%+ of the codebase unchanged across different state managers** (Riverpod, Cubit/BLoC, Provider).
+This monorepo demonstrates a **State-Symmetric architecture code style** — a pragmatic refinement of state-agnostic principles, that **allows to reuse 90%+ of the feature's codebase across apps with different state managers** (Riverpod, Cubit/BLoC, Provider).

+If you a new reader - at first look **[State Symmetric Philosophy](state_symmetric_philosophy.md)**

 **The approach combines:**

 - **Clean Architecture** with strong layer separation — state managers orchestrate state only; UI remains thin and stateless.
-- **Thin adapters/facades** (2–7 touchpoints per feature) that bridge shared code to specific state managers
+- **Thin adapters/facades** (2–5 touchpoints per feature) that bridge shared code to specific state managers

 * **Lazy Parity:** only one state manager (and its thin facades) is implemented and compiled.
 Other SM glue is added **on demand**, avoiding parity maintenance cost while still enabling 90%+ reuse.